What You Need to Know About Termite Swarming Season

 What should I do if I see a termite swarm?

 The best thing for you to do if you see a termite swarm is to call a pest control company that specializes in termite control.
 Chances are, if you see a swarm, termites are either close enough to try to invade your home or are already in your home.
-Dodson Pest Control professionals can help evaluate your risk and get you set up with a maintenance plan.
+Dodson Pest Control professionals will conduct a termite inspection, and if they identify the presence of termites, they’ll get you set up with an initial termite treatment to get rid of an active infestation.
 Our exterminators are also available to help with an existing termite problem.
-Termite damage can be devastating–if you think you may have termites on your property, call us today.
+Termite damage can be devastating–if you think you may have termites on your property, call us today to schedule a free termite inspection.